hiroaki-yamamoto/prtr-mock-bypass/README.md

   }
 ]);
 ```
-2. Make route that path is "/"
+2. Create route that path is "/"
-3. Make protractor spec file.
+3. Create protractor spec file.

 For details, please check ["Source Code"](src) and ["Test"](test).